Lauren Lindemulder | , , , , , , ,| By

 Find a Mentor

 Finding a mentor as a freelancer and small business was a huge turning point for me.
 Working through college I owe a lot of credit to my mentors.
 They taught me to step out of my comfort zone and grow my knowledge in and outside of the classroom.
 It’s important to surround yourself with a network of people who have been where you are.
 This extends into the professional scene you can join clubs, attend events, and further your education.
 There are so many useful resources, especially online, available to help you grow.

 Being a freelancer allows you to grow your knowledge across various industries, not be stuck in one.
 You can become an expert in a specific skill or a handful of skills and get hired by multiple companies.
 It never gets boring to say the least.
 Many companies find outsourcing work much more cost effective.
+For example, students have great opportunities to work as freelancers on writing services.
+Customers can receive online assignment help at these websites.
+So students can write essays, dissertations and researches and get paid for that.
+Sounds crazy!
+But it works perfectly.
 Simply put, getting tasks done at a fraction of the cost of paying for a full-time employee.

 I’m not alone in my decision to be a full-time freelancer.
 In fact, the majority workforce will be like me, a freelancer and gig worker as early as 2027 according to a 2017 report by Upwork.

 The life of freelancing is tough, to be frank.
 The overwhelm is a reality.
 You’re juggling multiple clients and projects at a time and often your time gets worked outside the traditional 9 to 5 schedule.
 Work will always go home with you, but that also brings in the beauty of making your own schedule.
 For me, the reward outweighs the stress.